 The 2012 Reliability Needs Assessment for the New York State Bulk Power System indicates that the system as modeled violates the 0.1 days per year reliability criterion starting in 2020 and extending through 2022.
 In addition, there are transmission security violations that are identified throughout the study period with some violations occurring in 2013.
 The NYISO's analysis of the 2012 RNA Base Case, scenarios, and the compensatory MW identified for the resource adequacy deficiencies and transmission security violations indicate that there are various combinations of proposed resource additions and system expansions that could locate in different NYISO Load Zones to address the Reliability Needs (listed in Section 4.2.5).
-Following Board approval and release of the 2012 RNA, the NYISO will seek market-based solutions and request regulated backstop solutions and alternative regulated solutions to the identified Reliability Needs in accordance with Section 31.2.3.2 Attachment Y.
+Following Board approval and release of the 2012 RNA, the NYISO will seek market-based solutions and request Regulated Backstop Solutions and alternative regulated solutions to the identified Reliability Needs in accordance with Section 31.2.3.2 Attachment Y.

-Since there are Reliability Needs in Zones B, C, F and G within the first five years of the study period (2013-2017) as a result of identified transmission security violations, the TOs in those zones are the Responsible TOs (i.e., National Grid, NYSEG/RGE, and O&Rrange & Rockland).
-While some of these Reliability Needs have been identified for the first time as the result of the recent additions to the BPTF list, Detailed regulated backstop solutions will be required from these Responsible TOs for evaluation in the 2012 CRP.
+Since there are Reliability Needs in Zones B, C, and G within the first five years of the study period (2013-2017) as a result of identified transmission security violations, the TOs in those zones are the Responsible TOs (i.e., National Grid, RGE, and Orange & Rockland).
+Some of these Reliability Needs have been identified for the first time as the result of the recent additions to the BPTF list, and detailed Regulated Backstop Solutions will be required from these Responsible TOs for evaluation in the 2012 CRP.
+Given the limited time between the identification of the Reliability Needs in this RNA Report and their occurrence in 2013, it is uncertain as to when the near term solutions can be put in place.
 It is also expected that National Grid will present an updated Local Transmission Plan for Zone A for consideration in the 2012 Comprehensive Reliability Plan to address underlying transmission security issues that were observed by National Grid in its studies and by the NYISO when developing the RNA Base Case.

-The Reliability Needs for resource adequacy in 2020 through 2022 can be satisfied through the addition of compensatory MWs in Zones G through K below the UPNY/SENY interface.
-Because there is a resource adequacy need in 2020 in Zones G through K, the TOs in these zones are designated as Responsible TOs (i.e., Orange & Rockland, Central Hudson, New York State Electric and Gas, Con Edison, and LIPA-and-NYPA) for purposes of proposing regulated backstop solutions for the second five years (2018-2022).
-Although NYISO does not designate NYPA as a Responsible TO, the NYISO expects that NYPA will work with the other TOs on resolving the identified resource adequacy needs on a voluntary basis.
+The Reliability Needs for resource adequacy in 2020 through 2022 can be satisfied through the addition of compensatory MWs in Zones G through K below the transmission constraint on the UPNY/SENY interface.
+Because there is a resource adequacy need in 2020 in Zones G through K, the TOs in these zones are designated as Responsible TOs (i.e., Orange & Rockland, Central Hudson, New York State Electric and Gas, Con Edison, and LIPA) for purposes of proposing Regulated Backstop Solutions for the second five years (2018-2022).
+Although NYISO does not designate NYPA as a Responsible TO, the NYISO expects that NYPA will work with the other TOs on resolving the identified needs on a voluntary basis.